 SPHR 1071W.
 Foundations of Human Communication.
 3 Credits.

 An introduction to the fundamental principles of the biology of speech, hearing and language, language structure and use, and human communicative interaction.
 Practice in the identification of specific verbal and nonverbal aspects of communication behavior.
 Includes a significant engagement in writing as a form of critical inquiry and scholarly expression to satisfy the WID requirement.

 SPHR 1072.
 Multicultural Issues in Human Communication.
 3 Credits.

-Consideration of the influences of culture and bilingualism on language development and use and on communicative interaction; experimental and ethnographic methods for studying language and communication in a multicultural society.
+The influences of culture and bilingualism on language development and use, and on communicative interaction; experimental and ethnographic methods for studying language and communication in a multicultural society.

 SPHR 1081.
 American Sign Language I. 3 Credits.